outaagunga/documentation/blog_guide.md

 Prompt:

-> “Review the full blog post and ensure the tone is consistently [Your Desired Tone, e.g., upbeat, conversational, and expert].
-Make minor adjustments for flow and clarity.
-Ensure it sounds natural, engaging and not robotic”
+> “Please review the entire blog post to ensure the tone remains consistently [your desired tone, e.g., upbeat, conversational, and expert].
+Make light edits for flow, clarity, and readability.
+The final result should sound natural, engaging, and human—not robotic or overly formal”

 📝 *My final blog draft is:* _____________________________________________